mnemnion/zitron/doc/zitron.md

 and undefine preprocessor macros (see [`%if`](#pifdef) for the details here).
 The build only allows _defining_ macros, which can be undefined on the CLI with `-U`.
-It is harmless to define a macro more than once, or undefine a macro which does not exist; double-defining is <tk> `info` logged, but a spurious undefine is `warn` logged.
-In default build mode, `Zitron` will only write `err`-level logging to stdout.
+It is harmless to define a macro more than once, or undefine a macro which does not exist.

 You can obtain a list of the available command-line options together with a brief explanation of what each does by typing